yahia-raheem/starter/README.md

 change log:

 ver 2.0:
-1) major version pump since the theme is now using gulp
+1) the theme is now using gulp.
+YAY!
 2) reduced imports to one style and one script (both called either bundle or bundle-rtl)
 3) running npm build produces a folder called bundle with a compressed theme zip that does not contain the node modules 3.1) the file name is the name in the package.json file followed by a dash and then the version number
 4) images are now automatically compressed and transformed into the webp format
 5) you can now import inside the js files
-6) reintroduced source maps into both the scss and js files (out side of production ofcourse)
+6) reintroduced source maps into both the scss and js files (not in production ofcourse)
 7) html files can now be included (in example can be found in src/html/index.html) just remember that all parts should not be in the root html folder

 ver 1.1.9: